vibecodersph/Mail-Bot/README.md

 **Check the following:**

-1. Are you using Chrome Canary/Dev 127+?
+1. Is Chrome fully updated to the latest stable version?
-2. Are both flags enabled? (see Requirements above)
+2. Are ALL 7 Gemini Nano flags enabled? (see Prerequisites above)
 3. Did you restart Chrome after enabling flags?
-4. Is the model downloaded?
+4. Is the model downloaded and ready?
    - Go to `chrome://components`
    - Look for "Optimization Guide On Device Model"
-   - Should show a version number and status
+   - Should show version like `2025.8.8.1141`
+5. Are the model targets ready?
+   - Go to `chrome://on-device-internals/`
+   - Check that `OPTIMIZATION_TARGET_LANGUAGE_DETECTION` and `OPTIMIZATION_TARGET_TEXT_SAFETY` show "Ready"

 ### "Model is downloading"